The Remote Part: Singles

 "You Held the World in Your Arms" was released as a single on 15 April 2002.
 Two versions were released on CD: the first with "All This Information", "No Generation", and the music video for "You Held the World in Your Arms", while the second included "A Distant History" and "I Was Made to Think It".
 The "You Held the World in Your Arms" music video was posted on Dotmusic four days later; it was directed by Sam Arthur.
 "American English" was released as a single on 1 July 2002.
 Two versions were released on CD: the first with "Poor Thing", "These Are Just Years", and the music video for "American English" (directed by Alex Smith), while the second featured "The Nothing I Know" and "We Always Have to Impress".

 "Live in a Hiding Place" was released as a single on 21 October 2002.
 Two versions were released on CD: the first with "Great Times Wasted", "Everything Flows", and the music video for "Live in a Hiding Place" (directed by Wim Wenders), while the second included "I Found That Essence Rare", and a live version of "I'm Happy to Be Here Tonight".
 "A Modern Way of Letting Go" was released as a single on 10 February 2003.
-The CD version included version versions of "A Modern Way of Letting Go" and "In Remote Part/Scottish Fiction", while the DVD edition featured audio of a radio session version of "(I Am) What I Am Not", the music video for "A Modern Way of Letting Go" (directed by Smith), and footage of the band in New York City.
+The CD version included versions of "A Modern Way of Letting Go" and "In Remote Part/Scottish Fiction", while the DVD edition featured audio of a radio session version of "(I Am) What I Am Not", the music video for "A Modern Way of Letting Go" (directed by Smith), and footage of the band in New York City.
 "A Modern Way of Letting Go" was released to modern rock radio stations in the US in June 2003.